 Lycoming College is committed to assisting all students – residential and commuting - in making their experience at Lycoming College enjoyable and successful.
-We are particularly encouraging of commuting students to become active participants in campus life so that their experience at Lycoming is truly satisfying and enriching.
+We are particularly encouraging of commuting students to become active participants in campus life so that the experience at Lycoming is truly satisfying and enriching.

 The commuter student experience is quite different from that of a residential student (a commuting student may need to be more deliberate in seeking ways to get connected versus that of a residential student).
 However, by taking a few simple steps, you can become more connected to Lycoming and make your college experience more interesting.
-Just going to class and then go home makes it difficult to feel like part of the college community.
+Just going to class and then go home makes it difficult to feel like part of college community.
 But, if you get involved on campus and make an effort to meet other students and staff and it won’t be long until Lycoming College feels like home!
 Make up your mind to spend more time on campus, make a special effort to find out what’s happening on campus and attend events of interest to you and, before you know it, you’ll be connected!

 Here are some ways to get connected: